Ron Middleton (VC): Early life

 Ron lived on 'Alloway' from the age of 9.
 He and his brother initially attended the one-teacher Buramilong school on a nearby property and then attended Gilgandra school for his Intermediate Certificate 1930–1932.
-The optional Leaving Certificate was not provided at the Gilgandra school at that time, so when Ron reached that stage of his schooling he boarded in 1933–34 in Dubbo, 40 miles away, to complete his final two years of high school.
+The optional Leaving Certificate was not provided at Gilgandra school at that time, so when Ron reached that stage of his schooling he boarded in Dubbo, 40 miles away, in 1933–34, to complete his final two years of high school.
 At Dubbo High School a memorial trust in his name has been operating for many years.
 He was an athletic young man who competed regularly as a teenager in Gilgandra tennis competitions, played for the Gilgandra district's Berida cricket team and excelled in cricket and rugby football at school.
-He represented Dubbo High for tennis in the Astley Cup.
+He represented Dubbo High School in tennis in the Astley Cup.
 The family left 'Alloway' in September 1934.
 They moved to "Sunnyside", Kentucky, near Uralla (Tamworth area) where Frank was again the station manager.

 The family moved once more to Leewang station near Parkes where Frank was again the station manager.
 Ron Middleton joined his father here, working as a jackaroo.
 He was working on that property at the time of his enlistment.

 He enlisted in the Royal Australian Air Force on 14 October 1940, and trained as a pilot in the Empire Air Training Scheme.
 He undertook initial flying training at No. 5 Elementary Flying Training School (5 EFTS) Narromine, and advanced training in Canada.
 In February 1942 he joined No. 149 Squadron of the Royal Air Force, flying as second pilot on Short Stirling bombers.
 By July of that year he was appointed as an aircraft captain, and flew his first raid as a pilot-in-command against Düsseldorf.

 Victoria Cross action

 On 28 November 1942, Middleton was captain of Stirling BF372 detailed to bomb the Fiat aircraft works at Turin.
 It was his twenty-ninth combat sortie, one short of the thirty required for completion of a 'tour' and mandatory rotation off combat operations.

-Middleton and his crew arrived above Turin after a difficult flight over the Alps, due to the low combat ceiling of the "bombed-up" and "fueled-up" Stirling (This was due to its short stubby wings, which were designed to keep the wing span low enough to fit in a standard RAF hanger, but which were unable to carry the aircraft to high altitudes.)
+Middleton and his crew arrived above Turin after a difficult flight over the Alps, due to the low combat ceiling of the "bombed-up" and "fueled-up" Stirling (This was due to its short stubby wings, which were designed to keep the wing span low enough to fit in a standard RAF hangar, but which were unable to carry the aircraft to high altitudes.)
 Over the target area Middleton had to make three low-level passes in order to positively identify the target; on the third, the aircraft was hit by heavy anti-aircraft fire which wounded both pilots and the wireless operator.
 Middleton suffered numerous grievous wounds, including shrapnel wounds to the arms, legs and body, having his right eye torn from its socket and his jaw shattered.

 Middleton's grave in Beck Row, Suffolk.